imanialexis/active-job-demo/README.md

 Your adapter can be set in the config/application.rb file via config.active_job.queue_adapter = :sidekiq

+# How-to
+1. Create a new rails app
+2. Generate new rails job
+    rails g job name
+Which autogenerates jobs folder
+3. In your class
+    class FirstJob < ActiveJob::Base
+    queue_as :default

+      def perform(args)
+        #Whatever you want to do goes here
+      end
+    end

+4. Scaffold
+5. Enqueue job:
+    :wait - enqueues the job with the specified delay;
+    :wait_until - enqueues the job at the time specified (override :wait if both specified;
+    :queue - enqueues the job on the specified queue Ex.
+    FirstJob.perform_later()
+    FirstJob.set(wait_until: Date.tomorrow.noon).perform_later()
+    FirstJob.set(wait: 1.week).perform_later()

 ## Real World Applications
 Active Job can be used for a variety of background jobs including:
 * Bulk Email reports